pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 exact same thing.
 They both call an endpoint of a specific api to get data back.

-Since this is a blog for beginner, I won\'t got into the very details of custom connectors and http requests, yet there is a straight forward explanation for when to use a custom connector instead of a http
+Since this is a blog for beginner, I won't got into the very details of custom connectors and http requests, yet there is a straight forward explanation for when to use a custom connector instead of a http
 request: